How To Hunt Whitetail Deer Using the onX Hunt App: Part 1

 Pinch points, whether natural or man-made, make great stand locations.
 Pinch points can include the narrowest point of a gully where two ridges funnel activity, a gate in a fence, or even a small isthmus of land.
 Deer are often funneled through these areas when transitioning from food to bedding.
 These points can make great ambush stands, especially as a mid-season set after you have seen a mature buck cruise through the area.

-Bear in mind the first time you sit a stand should be your best sit, and best chance to touch off the trigger.
-Your scent has not been present before, you’ve never been spotted in this tree and this should be a recipe for success.
+Bear in mind, the first time you sit a stand should be your best sit, and best chance to touch off the trigger.
+Your scent has not been present before, you’ve never been spotted in this tree, and this should be a recipe for success.
 Never be hesitant to hang a stand after seeing movement through a particular area at any point in the season.
 Going at midday, hanging a stand to sit that evening or the next morning can be a highly successful strategy.

 Tree Stand Entrance/Exit Strategies

 How to effectively enter and exit stands is an often-overlooked piece of the whitetail puzzle.
 The tree stand shown below is a prime example.
 The Waypoints represent known bedding areas in thick cover on the spine of a ridge.
-Many times walking the field edge when entering the stand in the morning and leaving in the evening is certain to blow deer out of the agricultural fields when feeding.
+Many times, walking the field edge when entering the stand in the morning and leaving in the evening is certain to blow deer out of the agricultural fields when feeding.
 During the summer months, consider clearing multiple trails into your stand so you can walk in based on deer feeding habits, wind direction, and time of day.

 The onX Hunt App can be used to mark tree stand locations, as well as stand entrance and exit strategies, when hunting whitetail deer.

-The red line is certainly the easiest way in with the least incline and resistance, but with prevailing northerly winds in the fall, it will blow your scent right into the bedding areas.
+The red dashed line is certainly the easiest way in with the least incline and resistance, but with prevailing northerly winds in the fall, it will blow your scent right into the bedding areas.
 You would also blow feeding deer out of the agricultural areas when entering in the morning and leaving in the evening.

-The blue line would be the second most obvious point of entry, but the same issue of blowing deer out of the ag fields is still present.
+The blue dashed line would be the second most obvious point of entry, but the same issue of blowing deer out of the ag fields is still present.

 Ready to try the best hunting app for yourself?
 Try it free for 7 days.